superlinked/VectorHub/docs/articles/rag_hr_chatbot.md

 ## Improving retrieval quality for an HR chatbot, balancing freshness and relevance - a [notebook](https://github.com/superlinked/superlinked/blob/main/notebook/rag_hr_knowledgebase.ipynb) article

 So, you’ve implemented a RAG system.
 But you’re struggling to get your retrieval results to live up to RAG’s potential.
 In this article, we’ll show you how to use the Superlinked library to improve retrieval quality in an example use case - a RAG-powered HR chatbot that queries HR policies.
-This chatbot will leverage semantic query understanding and freshness via the Superlinked library to improve results.
+This chatbot will improve results by leveraging semantic query understanding and freshness via the Superlinked library.

 ## RAG’s strengths and challenges

 Retrieval-augmented generation is a versatile solution applicable in various domains, from chatbots to content creation systems.
 By integrating retrieval and generation, RAG enables nuanced and context-aware interactions.
 RAG can:

 - provide a unique response to any query
-- reduce hallucinations, as the answer has to be grounded in the retrieved context
+- reduce hallucinations - the answer has to be grounded in the retrieved context
-- make the process highly scalable due to automatic question-answering
+- make the process highly scalable, because it performs automatic question-answering

 But RAG-powered applications face several challenges, including: